pyx-industries/julee/docs/architecture/solutions/index.rst

 Solutions
 =========

-A **Julee Solution** is a software system built using the Julee framework to solve specific business problems.
+A **Julee Solution** is a software system built using the Julee framework—see :doc:`/architecture/framework` for what that means.
+This section covers how solutions are structured.

-Solutions compose use cases with services to create value.
-They may run compositions directly (for simple operations) or as pipelines (for reliable, auditable execution).

 .. toctree::
    :maxdepth: 1